Associate PI Scheme - FAQs

 How much time am I expected to commit to mentoring an Associate PI Trainee?

 We do not mandate a time commitment.
 However, based on previous PI feedback, an average of 30 mins per week has been suggested.
-Over a 6 month period this time investment often becomes time neutral by the Trainees contribution to supporting trial delivery.
+Over a 6 month period, this time investment is more than offset by the trainee's contribution to supporting trial delivery.

 How many Associate PI trainees will I be responsible for as a PI?